-Business organizations come in different types and forms.
+Business organizations come in different types and different forms of ownership.

 3 Types of Business